Manjish/slack/README.md

 Slack API in Go [![Go Reference](https://pkg.go.dev/badge/github.com/slack-go/slack.svg)](https://pkg.go.dev/github.com/slack-go/slack)
 ===============

-This is the original Slack library for Go created by Norberto Lopes, transferred to a GitHub organization.
+This is the forked Slack library for Go.
 You can also chat with us on the #slack-go, #slack-go-ja Slack channel on the Gophers Slack.

 ![logo](logo.png "icon")